How to automate your tests

 Deletes all local storage items

 This deletes all local storage from the current browser session.
-No data or object needs to be provided and the Object and Data fields can be left blank.

 Configuration